Scholarships on AwardSpring

 - minimum 3.0 GPA.

-Given in memory of the College’s first president, Dr. George M. Strout, these $500 awards are given to students matriculated in each of the following programs:
+Given in memory of the College’s first president, Dr. George M. Strout, awards will provide assistance to students to promote diversity in the field of engineering.

 - Civil Engineering Technology